 It brought me back to a different time in my life where I cut my teeth in a lot of techniques that I use today to get my job done.

 The story unfolded more this year, as I ran into the former owner of the company and while we had our differences, I decided to extend my olive branch and it was accepted.
 We discussed racing and life and he even commented on my postings and of the email remembrances.
 It was quite nice to see that through years, time and maturity (by some of the employees) we could reconnect as humans.
 Instead of employer/employee status, we were just guys.

-More than I can say for some of the employees who couldn’t let their emotions go and grow up.
-One whom I pity with very heavy misandristic tendencies wouldn’t take the olive branch.
-Like the story above, I offered to bury the hatch to no avail.
-She was in technical writing and actually worked for me in marketing for a while, but never was able to let go of her hate and responded with ad-hominem attack which was very revealing.
+Unfortunately, it is more than I can say for one of the employees who couldn’t let her emotions go and grow up.
+One whom I pity was a misandrist who wouldn’t take the olive branch (Sondra).
+Like the story above, I offered to bury the hatchet to no avail, and she sent me hate mail in response to my offer to move on.
+She was in technical writing and actually worked for me in marketing for a while, but never was able to let go of her hate and responded with ad hominem attack which was very revealing.
 She didn’t mature from that period, and time stood still for her as far as we were concerned.
 The dichotomy of the situation was she wanted to be one of the boys while professing to be a feminist, a bipolar relationship with men.

 It is funny to me that both of the above two spent time working for me.
 I wrote a reference letter to PC Week to do what I could to help Gina.
 Little did I know that she would go on to be very successful.
 Conversely, despite any attempt to help Sondra, whom I also would have helped in her next endeavor were rebuffed.
 That is the way life turns out.
 We all had a great time with everyone else in the remeniscing of our days at CORE and the stories about our encounters with the owner.
 Only one person couldn’t move on with life.